home-assistant/home-assistant.io/source/_integrations/mazda.markdown

 ha_integration_type: integration
 ---

-The Mazda Connected Services integration allows you to retrieve data from a Mazda vehicle.
+The Mazda Connected Services integration allows you to control and retrieve data from a Mazda vehicle.
 In order to use this integration, you must first register your vehicle using the MyMazda app ([iOS](https://apps.apple.com/us/app/mymazda/id451886367)/[Android](https://play.google.com/store/apps/details?id=com.interrait.mymazda)).

 This integration requires an active Mazda Connected Services subscription and a compatible vehicle.
 The following Mazda vehicles are Mazda Connected Services capable:

-- Mazda3: 2019+
 - CX-30: 2020+
 - CX-5: 2021+
+- CX-50: 2023+
+- CX-60: 2022+
 - CX-9: 2021+
+- Mazda3: 2019+
 - MX-30: 2020+

 {% include integrations/config_flow.md %}